-Secured.
-In secured mode, which is the default mode, the router inspects both TCP and UDP packets.
+- 10. Select an IPv6 Filtering radio button: - Secured.
+In secured mode, which is the default mode, the router inspects both TCP and UDP packets. - Open.
+In open mode, the router inspects UDP packets only. - 11.
+Click the Apply button.

 Use Auto Detect for an IPv6 Internet Connection